wasp-lang/open-saas/opensaas-sh/blog/src/content/docs/start/guided-tour.md

 2. Your app is still missing some key configurations (e.g. Stripe, OpenAI, AWS S3, Auth, Analytics).
 These services won't work at the moment, but don't fear, because **we've provided detailed guides in these docs to help you set up all the services in this template**.
 3. If you want to get a feel for what your SaaS could look like when finished, **check out [OpenSaaS.sh](https://opensaas.sh) in your browser.
 It was built using this template!** So make sure to log in, play around with the demo app, make a test Stripe payment, and check out the admin dashboard.

 In the sections below, we will take a short guide through the codebase and the app's main features.
-At the end, we also prepared a checklist of likely changes you will want to make to the app to make it your own.
+Then at the end of this tour, we also prepared a checklist of likely changes you will want to make to the app to make it your own.

 We're looking forward to seeing what you build!